The Feature Speed Formula: a flexible approach to scale hyper-parameters of deep neural networks: Scaling width and depth of MLPs and ResNets

 Let us now discuss specific choices of HP scalings for single-input MLP architectures as in Eq.~\eqref{eq:MLP} (or Eq.~\eqref{eq:resnet} with $\beta=1$) and at initialization.
 We consider $6$ HPs: the scale of initialization $\sigma_1$ and LR $\eta_1$ of the input layer, the scale $\sigma_{\hid} \coloneqq \sigma_2=\dots=\sigma_{L-1}$ and LRs $\eta_{\hid}\coloneqq \eta_2=\dots=\eta_{L-1}$ of the hidden layers, and the scale $\sigma_L$ and LR $\eta_L$ of the output layer.
 The HP scalings mentioned in the next theorem are the following (see Table~\ref{tab:scalings-MLP}): \begin{itemize} \item \textbf{NTK}: the standard scaling with LRs adjusted to satisfy (LD) and (BC)~\citep{jacot2018neural}; \item \textbf{MF+$\mu$P}: the scaling proposed in~\citep{jelassi2023depth} constructed by imposing the so-called ``mean-field'' output scale $\sigma_L\propto 1/m$ and then enforcing (FL) by adjusting the learning rates; \item \textbf{FSC}: the HP scaling singled-out by Prop.~\ref{thm:scalings-MLP}, obtained by adjusting the \textbf{F}orward scales, \textbf{S}ensitivities, and \textbf{C}ontributions. \end{itemize} The properties of HP scalings depend on $\Vert x\Vert_2$ and $\Vert b_L\Vert_2$.
 We consider two typical settings: \begin{itemize} \item (Dense) Where $\Vert x\Vert_2 =\sqrt{d}$ and $\Vert b_L\Vert_2=\frac{1}{\sqrt{k}}$.
 This is representative of a dense whitened input and a RMS loss $\loss(f_L) = \Vert f_L-y\Vert^2_2/k$ for some dense signal $y\in \RR^k$ with $\Vert y\Vert_\RMS =\Theta(1)$ as, e.g., in image generation applications. \item (Sparse) Where $\Vert x\Vert_2 =1$ and $\Vert b_L\Vert_2=1$.
 This is representative of a one-hot encoding input and the multiclass logistic loss (aka cross-entropy where $\Vert b_L\Vert_2=\Theta(\log(k))$).
 This setting is typical of natural language processing tasks. \end{itemize} The scalings are reported in Table~\ref{tab:scalings-MLP}.
 We have also introduced scalings in terms of output width $k$ for \textbf{NTK} and \textbf{MF + $\mu$P} to ensure a non-degenerate behavior as $k\gg 1$, although these are generally not written in the literature.

 \begin{proposition}[MLP scalings] Under the assumptions of Prop.~\ref{prop:scales-RELU-MLP}, the following hold at random initialization: \begin{itemize} \item[(i)] The scaling \textbf{MF+$\mu$P} satisfies (SP), (BC) , (FL) but not (LD); \item[(ii)] The scaling \textbf{NTK} satisfies (SP), (BC), (LD) but not (FL); \item[(iii)] Properties (SP), (BC), (LD), (FL) hold if and only if the scaling is \textbf{FSC}. \end{itemize} \end{proposition} This theorem identifies the new HP scaling \textbf{FSC} for deep ReLU MLP where the scale of the output layer depends on the depth.
 We compare empirically the sensitivities (Eq.~\eqref{eq:MLP-aligned-update}) of the various scalings in Fig.~\ref{fig:sensitivities}, and the results are consistent with theory.
 Finally, let us mention that even though \textbf{FSC} fixes some degeneracies of deep MLPs, other problems arise when considering multiple inputs, such as degeneracy of the conjugate kernel and NTK~\citep{hayou2019impact}, which make ReLU MLPs a fundamentally flawed model at large depth.
+Hence, the analysis of large depth scalings for MLPs is mostly of theoretical interest.